NY studios expand in bid for more films, TV shows

-NEW YORK (Reuters) - Five new sound stages catering to film and television productions were opened in New York on Monday in the city’s latest bid to attract a greater share of show business.
+NEW YORK, March 26 (Reuters) - Five new sound stages catering to film and television productions were opened in New York on Monday in the city’s latest bid to attract a greater share of show business.

 The city’s mayor, Michael Bloomberg, opened the soundproof stages at the Steiner Studios in Brooklyn, predicting they would add more entertainment industry jobs in New York alongside other initiatives including new city grants and a media center.